robyndook/Cancer_Analysis_US_Counties/README.md

     - Is there a relationship between Cancer Mortality or Incidence and Demographic Data per County
     - Is there a relationship between Cancer Mortality or Incidence and Median Household Income per County
 - With Tableau we will display the database to show area where Cancer Mortality and Incidence are prelevant and a dinamic visualization of the demographics we chose
-- Finally we will compile our visualiztions and Machine Learning results into a web site using HTML, CSS and Bootstrap
-    - Our webpage will highlight our skills and link directly to our Linkedin, GitHub, and direct contact
-    - [Add Webpage Here]

 ### Results
 #### Machine Learning
 **For Detailed Results for Regression Module please view [THIS](https://github.com/robyndook/Cancer_Treatment_Centers_California/blob/c8516c38818c61b649145c372da5ea5a9505d48c/Machine_Learning_Model/Segment_3_Models/Segment_3_Written_Report.md) page**